MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   /// valid origins.
   /// getTextureStream() will fail unless the requesting frame's origin URL is
   /// added to the request filter.
-  HRESULT AddRequestedFilter([in] LPCWSTR origin);
+  HRESULT AddAllowedOrigin([in] LPCWSTR origin);
-  /// Remove added origin, which was added by AddRequestedFilter.
+  /// Remove added origin, which was added by AddAllowedOrigin.
-  HRESULT RemoveRequestedFilter([in] LPCWSTR origin);
+  HRESULT RemoveAllowedOrigin([in] LPCWSTR origin);
   /// Listens for stream requests from the Javascript's getTextureStream call
-  /// for the given stream id.
-It is called for the first request only, the
+  /// for this stream's id.
+It is called for the first request only, and will
-  /// subsequent requests of same stream id will not be called.
+  /// not be called with subsequent requests of same stream id from any pages
+  /// in the middle of request handling or after it returns success.
-  /// It is expected that the host provides the stream within 10s after
+  /// The request is regarded as success only when the host provides the stream,
-  /// being requested.
-The first call to Present() fulfills the stream request.
+  /// Present API call, within 10s after being requested.
   HRESULT add_StartRequested(
       [in] ICoreWebView2StagingTextureStreamStartRequestedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);